 Only 45 minutes away by fast catamaran, Fitzroy Island felt worlds away from the crowds of the Cairns Esplanade.
 The island rose above us in its jungled glory and the murky waters of the harbour lightened in colour and clarity as we zipped closer to our destination.

 Disembarking from the ferry it felt like we were back in Fiji.
 Crystal clear water and impossibly lush tropical jungle welcomed us to our island home for the next 40 hours.
 Schools of colourful fish swam close to the surface as we walked along the wooden pier.
 A stretch of white coral beach spread to the left and right of us with only a handful of people refreshing themselves in the calm waters.

 After rushing around for the couple of days previously it finally felt like I was on holiday.

 We don’t stay in hotels all that often as we like to travel as much as possible and that involves doing it on a budget.
 When I do stay in hotels, I appreciate every second of luxury.

 As soon as we stepped into the open reception area at the excellent Fitzroy Island Resort I started buzzing with excitement.
-Next to Reception was the stunning pool with swim up bar, surrounded by palm trees and overlooking the beach.
+Next to the reception was the stunning pool with swim up bar, surrounded by palm trees and overlooking the beach.

 Walking through the park-like grounds was a serene experience.
 Everything was so green and glossy.
-The design of the resort was very open and airy, reminding you that nature was all around.
+The design of the Fitzroy Island Resort was very open and airy, reminding me that nature was all around.